Viewer#

 Articulation Window#

-by default is located at the bottom-right corner of
+The Articulation Window by default is located at the bottom-right corner of

 the GUI.
 It displays information about the parent articulation of selected actor.

-and Base Link Id
+First, the Name, Type and Base Link Id of the articulation are

 displayed.
-Next in the expandable section Joints
+Next in the expandable section Joints.
+The joint position and

 joint name for each joint is displayed.
 On the right of the joint names, there

-buttons to allow further expanding each joint.
+are some + buttons to allow further expanding each joint.
 When expanded, you

-can change the Drive Target
+can change the Drive Target, Damping, Stiffness, Force Limit,

-of this joint.
+and Friction of this joint.
 Simply type in the desired number and press

-checkbox indicates whether this joint is driven
+Enter.
+The Acceleration checkbox indicates whether this joint is driven

 by force or acceleration.
 When driven by acceleration, the drive force scales